How to configure, manage and validate access tokens

 Bearer

-This type is the default and has minimal security.
-It is widely supported by common OAuth 2.0 client and resource server software.
+This is the simplest token type.
+It offers minimal security and is commonly supported by OAuth 2.0 client and resource server software.

 Bearer token usage is specified in RFC 6750.